Indiana University School of Medicine: Evansville

 In 2013, Indiana University, the University of Evansville, the University of Southern Indiana, and Ivy Tech Community College jointly signed letters of intent to co-locate a new interdisciplinary academic health science education in research campus in the Evansville region.
 The new campus was expected to open fall 2018.
 The interdisciplinary campus plan included a 40000 sqft simulation center with an advanced collaborative space.
 The facility was planned to be a combination of immersive training space, research, and potential product development.
+Following a $15 million donation from philanthropists and Evansville natives Bill and Mary Stone, the new building was named the Stone Family Center for Health Sciences.

 In addition to the Evansville campus of IUSM, the Stone Center also houses healthcare and related programs from USI, UE, and Ivy Tech.